 Our final recipe is a whole smoked chicken.
 Smoked chicken recipes are very filling and tasty, and make for great dinner recipes.
 Unlike some of the smoker recipes on this, this smoked chicken recipe is relatively simple.
 You can change it or customize it to suit your tastes, and you’ll need:

 - 1 two or three pound whole chicken

 - 2 or 3 tablespoons of your chosen rub

 You want to preheat your smoker to 225°F for this smoker recipe.
 Drizzle olive oil over the entire chicken before coating it with your rub.
 Don’t try to work the rub into the meat because it’ll chunk up.
 Tie the legs together with butcher twine and tuck the wing tips behind the chicken’s shoulder joint.

 These 12 smoker recipes allow you to make everything from the meat to the side dishes for your next BBQ.
 Invite the family over and swap different smoker recipes or invite everyone to bring their favorite.
-Whatever you choose, you’ll be the star of your next gathering.
+Whatever recipes you choose, you’ll be the star of your next gathering with these delicious recipes.